 Now that the painting is done, you get to enjoy your refreshed room—and if you’re redecorating, you can move on to the furniture and accessories.
 Congratulations!

-Please refer to the Product Label, Technical Data Sheet and Safety Data Sheet for safety and detailed application instructions.
+As always, safety first!
+Please refer to the Product Label, Technical Data Sheet (TDS) or Safety Data Sheet (SDS) for safety and detailed application instructions.